mautic/user-documentation/docs/channels/focus_items.rst

 Full page
 ~~~~~~~~~

-The full page Focus Item completely takes over the whole page, hiding the rest of the page content until the visitor clicks the *X* button in the top right hand corner of the Focus Item.
+The full page Focus Item completely takes over the whole page, hiding the page content until the visitor clicks the *X* button in the top right hand corner of the Focus Item.

 There are no additional configuration options for this style of Focus Item.